 How does the client want to be perceived?

 This is often overlooked, but you should always understand what impression the client wants to give.
-For example, do they want to be casual and beginner-friendly or do they want to be an in-the-know, high level expert?
+For example, do they want to be casual and beginner-friendly or serious and professional.

 How will you create this perception?